f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 Once logged in
 * Navigate to Local taffic-> Pool
 * Click on **studentxx_http-pool**
-* Click on the resources tab
+* Click on the members tab
 * View the pool members are in state enabled

 ![](images/use_case_3.png)